parkjutsu/weather-journal-app-project/README.md

 ### Installation

 This project makes use of multiple Node.js packages which can be installed using NPM.
-Specifically, we will be using Express, Body-Parser, and CORS.
+Specifically, it uses Express, Body-Parser, and CORS.

 To install each package, run the respective code from the command line